eddmann/eddmann.github.io/_posts/2018/2018-08-03-setting-up-caddy-server-within-aws-using-packer-and-terraform.md

 You can see that we first define the builder that we wish to use for this machine image.
 We have opted for a single [`amazon-ebs`](https://www.packer.io/docs/builders/amazon-ebs.html), which will boot up a temporary `m3.medium` EC2 instance with a base AMI (the latest Ubuntu 16.04), and create a new AMI using the supplied name template once the instance has been provisioned.
-We require that the user externally supply the relevant AWS credentials and desired region they wish the AMI to be created in.
+We require that the user externally supply the relevant AWS credentials and desired region in which the AMI is to be created.
 These variables will be stored in an accompanying file called `variables.json`.

 ```json